bernieplug/eepelican/content/blog/amazon-upc-policy.md

 Summary: Amazon recently changed their policy on UPCs.
 Will your business be affected by the stricter regulations?
 Find out here.
 Status: published

-Earlier this year, Amazon rolled out a new plan to crack down on invalid UPC codes that have been cluttering marketplace and creating confusion for customers.
+Earlier this year, Amazon rolled out a new plan to crack down on invalid UPC codes that have been cluttering  the marketplace and creating confusion for buyers.
 Their new requirements state that the only valid Universal Product Codes (UPCs) are those supplied by [GS1](https://www.gs1uk.org/), the global authority for issuing Global Trade Item Numbers (GTINs, the numbers behind the bar code).

 Previously, Amazon would only identify different products through their UPCs.
-This allowed some sellers to buy false UPCs from eBay and other online stores and relist an identical product with a different UPC.
+This allowed some sellers to buy false UPCs from eBay and other online stores—for much cheaper than a GS1 UPC—and relist an identical product with a different UPC.
 Currently, Amazon is stocked with millions of duplicate products in which someone administered their own barcode onto an existing product.

 After the changes to the Product UPC and GTINs policy, it now states: